ma787/chess-engine/README.md

 **FEN:** The FEN-string of the starting board position.
 Defaults to the starting position.

 ### test_perft
-Prints a table comparing the engine perft results to those found in an EPD file.
+Prints a table comparing the engine's perft results to those found in an EPD file.

 `python ./scripts/test_perft.py DEPTH FILE_PATH`